-What the C-Suite must do to keep talented Executive Women
+What the C-Suite must do to keep Talented Executive Women

-by | Apr 19, 2023 | Leadership
+by | Apr 19, 2023 | Leadership Team Coaching

-According to a McKinsey Report, in 2022 29% of women considered leaving their jobs, and specifically “women leaders are leaving their companies.”
+According to a McKinsey Report, in 2022, 29% of women considered leaving their jobs, and specifically “women leaders are leaving their companies.”
 Chief seconded this notion when the female-focused think tank found that one-third of the more than 800 executive women that they interviewed were considering leaving the workforce.

-The McKinsey Report summarized that women are leaving for three primary reasons:
+The McKinsey report summarized that women are leaving for three primary reasons:

 1. They want to advance but they face more challenges than men in similar positions